 - November 1.

 As stated previously, the Halloween Party is a ticketed event which means smaller crowds than you would see on a typical Magic Kingdom visit.
 This means it is a prime time to ride those attractions that may typically have extremely long lines.
 For example, the mountains (Splash, Space, and Big Thunder) or Seven Dwarfs Mine Train.
-These rides can get upwards of anywhere from 1-3 hours wait time on a typical park day, surely with such a dramatic cut in guests ride times drop significantly.
+These rides can get upwards of anywhere from 1-3 hours waiting time on a typical park day, surely with such a dramatic cut in guests ride times drop significantly.

 You can buy MNSSHP tickets online, on Disney’s website (where they offer discounts for Annual Passholders and Disney Vacation Club Members), and you can buy at the gate.
 But if you really want to attend, I highly recommend buying in advance as some nights will sell out – especially on weekends, and on Halloween itself – October 31!